How is a suspect protected in the police station?

 This right may be suspended if the suspect has been arrested in connection with an indictable offence and informing an outside person may lead to interference with evidence relating to the offence, other suspects being informed of the arrest causing them to flee, interference with recovering evidence and / or causing injury or interference to witnesses.

-The right to consult a legal advisor or have a legal representative present
+The right to consult a solicitor

-The right to seek a legal advisor may be suspended for up to 36hours under the same circumstances as the right to inform an outside person of your detention.
+The right to seek a legal advisor may be suspended for up to 36 hours under the same circumstances as the right to inform an outside person of your detention.

 An appropriate adult present at the police station